.st0{fill:#FFFFFF;}

 But, unlike buying a home or a car, you don't have to prove to a wedding venue or wedding vendors that you can afford the purchase.
 And this is where things can easily go sideways when planning a wedding.

-How Much does a Destination Wedding Cost?
+How Much Does a Destination Wedding Cost?

-First, your destination wedding can be as grand or as small as you want.
 When comparing a Caribbean destination wedding to a hometown wedding in the US, it’s possible to pay 40% less for your island celebration.

-For a destination wedding in the Caribbean, you have two options: 1) A wedding at an all-inclusive resort or hotel or 2) a completely private wedding at an alternative location - a private villa or home; a banquet facility or perhaps you choose to buyout a property.
+2) a private wedding at an alternative location – a private villa or home, a banquet facility, or perhaps you choose to buy a property.

-• Your own travel
+• Your travel

 • Your accommodation